angular/angular/aio/content/tutorial/toh-pt6.md

 *   You don't send data as you did with `put()` and `post()`
 *   You still send the `httpOptions`

-Refresh the browser and try the new delete functionality.
+Refresh the browser and try the new delete capability.

 ## Search by name

-In this last exercise, you learn to chain `Observable` operators together so you can minimize the number of similar HTTP requests and consume network bandwidth economically.
+In this last exercise, you learn to chain `Observable` operators together so you can reduce the number of similar HTTP requests to consume network bandwidth economically.

-You will add a heroes search feature to the Dashboard.
+### Add a heroes search feature to the Dashboard

-As the user types a name into a search box, you'll make repeated HTTP requests for heroes filtered by that name.
+As the user types a name into a search box, your application makes repeated HTTP requests for heroes filtered by that name.
 Your goal is to issue only as many requests as necessary.

 #### `HeroService.searchHeroes()`